Ravenbrook/mps/procedure/review.rst

 needs to fix it up before it can be merged.

-_`.role.improver`: The *process improver* takes action to prevent future occurences of defects found by review.
+_`.role.improver`: The *process improver* takes action to prevent future occurrences of defects found by review.
 This should be the same person as `.role.editor`_ so that they maintain a good understanding of (and commitment to) process improvement and defect prevention, but this isn't always possible, e.g. when `.role.author`_ is an outside